Friday, November 13, 2009

 Just concrete.

-That, and 4 long slender garden boxes that Erik built for me.
-Boxes which host strawberries, chilies, basil, rosemary, lettuce and a slew of other things, including the Gerbera daisies I had to beg to include.
+That, and four long garden boxes Erik built for me.
+Boxes that hold strawberries, chilies, basil, rosemary, lettuce, and a few stubborn extras, including the Gerbera daisies I had to fight for.

 (Several months ago at the garden shop)